Home > Facade > Fire Rating of Glass Façades A Review of Applicability & Codal recommendations

 Previous versions of NBC were more suited for RCC buildings with brick and mortar façade with minimum openings.
 Masonry and RCC walls are by default 2-hour fire-rated.
 Hence, they comply automatically with fenestration fire rating criteria.
 This is not the case with glazing and other cladding materials, which are not fire-rated by default.

 In India, awareness of the dangers of fire in buildings is prevalent.
 There are strict fire prevention and firefighting norms followed by every local fire force department regarding the design and implementation of suppression and detection system.
-With the widespread adaption of fully glazed façades, particularly in high-rise commercial buildings, there was a gap observed in codes in terms of fire rating of the façade.
+With the widespread adaption of fully glazed façades, particularly in high-rise commercial buildings, there was a gap observed in codes in terms of the fire rating of the façade.
 Fire rating for glazed façades had remained fairly non-critical from the regulations perspective even though there are codes and tests as per NFPA and BS standards.

 NBC 2016 has tried to bridge the gap by providing guidelines on the following aspects: